About the Forensic Science Program

 In addition to providing a strong scientific foundation for our students, the UTM Forensic Science Program is leading the field in the visualization of scientific evidence.
 Capturing, archiving, analysing, interpreting, and demonstrating crime scene evidence can be facilitated with imaging technology and incorporated into daily practice by forensic professionals.

-The UTM Forensic Science Program is uniquely suited to offer this innovative approach to forensic science instruction through our collaborations with the University of Toronto Biomedical Communications Program and the Centre of Forensic Sciences in Toronto.
+The UTM Forensic Science Program is uniquely suited to offer this innovative approach to forensic science instruction through our collaborations with agencies and institutions such as the Centre of Forensic Sciences in Toronto; the Ontario Forensic Pathology Services; York, Peel, Halton, and Toronto Police Services; the Royal Canadian Mounted Police, and more!

-Why choose UofT Mississauga for Forensic Science?
+Why choose the University of Toronto Mississauga for Forensic Science?

 Courses are taught by professionals who bring their own expertise and unique field experience to the classroom.
 Our faculty consists of highly trained individuals; for example:

 • Dr. Tracy Rogers, Director of the Forensic Science Program, was the lead forensic anthropologist at the Pickton pig farm in BC, which is perhaps Canada's largest crime scene.
-Many UofT Mississauga forensic science students helped recover materials at that site.
+Many UTM forensic science students helped recover materials at that site.
 Dr. Rogers is also a forensic anthropology consultant for the Ontario Forensic Pathology Service, Office of the Chief Coroner of Ontario.

 • Caitlin Pakosh is an Assistant Crown Attorney in Newmarket.
-Before joining the Ministry of the Attorney General, Caitlin opened her own criminal defence firm after working for several years at Innocence Canada as its Senior Staff Lawyer.
+Before joining the Ministry of the Attorney General, Caitlin opened her own criminal defense firm after working for several years at Innocence Canada as its Senior Staff Lawyer.

 For a full faculty list, please visit our Faculty & Staff pages to learn more.